PUT-PTM/STeamAPIdisplay/README.md

 ## Description
 High-level part of this project is written in Java.
 Data is recived from server as JSON.
-After it'p processed, it's send by VCP to stm32.
+After it is processed, it is send by VCP to stm32.
 Display handle is driven by SPI and based on libraries by Tilen Majerle (link below).

 ## Tools